teamclairvoyant/apache-airflow-cloudera-csd/README.md

 ## Requirements:
 1. Airflow and RabbitMQ parcels needs to be installed.
 Link to parcel repo: `https://github.com/teamclairvoyant/apache-airflow-parcels`
 2. Centos 6 or RHEL 6 or Centos 7 or RHEL 7
 3. A relational database needs to be installed.
+A database, database user is created and

 ## Installing the CSD
 1. Download the Jar file from `http://apache-airflow.s3-website-us-east-1.amazonaws.com/cloudera/csd`